How to find the best schools in Bali in 2021

 How much do Schools in Bali Cost?

 Once you start googling ‘schools in Bali’ you might get a surprise at the cost of school fees and start to question if your Bali dream can still become a reality.
-Most international schools on the island, for example, cost approximately between $7,000-$25,000 AUD per year (plus extras), per student, and if I can be very honest, it is not value for money.
-Ultimately, it comes down to what type of school you end up choosing and the particulars of that school.
+Depending on the age of your child, most international schools on the island, cost approximately between $7,000-$28,000++ AUD per year (plus extras like registration and application fees and technology levies), per student, and if I can be very honest, it may not always be value for money.
+These schools usually offer a 5% discount for the 2nd sibling enrolled and 10% for the third and so on.
+Each school has pros and cons and there are many variables to consider.

 Bali’s International and independent Schools